spellml/examples/metrics/README.md

+# metrics

-This folder contains some resource for getting started using Spell's model metrics feature.
+This folder contains some example scripts using Spell's model metrics feature.
 To learn more refer to the [Metrics](https://spell.run/docs/metrics/) page in the docs.